 God’s advice: Don’t run from me.
 Come to me.

-If this is not a perfect example of God's love, right?
-He doesn't force us to Himself; He doesn't force confession.
-He doesn't force a relationship.
+If this is not a perfect example of God’s love!
+He doesn’t force us to Himself; He doesn’t force confession or a relationship.

 God wants us to seek Him out.
-He wants us to come to Him of our own free will.
-He truly is a Good, Good Father.
+He wants us to come to Him on our own free will.
+He truly is a good, good Father.

 Let us not lose hope in this world filled with uncertainty and unrest.
-Let us remember that God is faithful.
+Let us remember God’s faithfulness.

 And finally, David’s final words are filled with joy and a call to worship:

-Father in heaven, with so much worry and division and stress in our lives right now, it's hard to rejoice.
+Father in heaven, with so much worry, division, and stress in our lives right now, it’s hard to rejoice.
 Help us to rejoice.
-Father, help us to sing.
+Help us to sing.
 And in our worship of you, may we find hope and peace and joy.
-Thank you Father for your faithfulness and your promises and your forgiveness.
+Thank you for your faithfulness, your promises and your forgiveness.
 Thank you that you made a way for each of us to enter into your presence and to know you.
-You truly are the Good Father.
-Please, in your will, heal our land, protect our loved ones, and strengthen your church.
+You truly are the good Father.
+We love you.
+Amen.